Technology has changed the way we shop forever. When we can buy whatever we want, wherever we are, with the click of a button.

 According to Statistica, the average life cycle for a smartphone in the United States is 2.9 years.
 So how do companies like Apple adapt?
 By offering in-store repairs and service at their Genius Bar.

-Adding in complimentary services like a nail salon and a tailoring service makes the experience especially attractive for customers.
+Adding in complementary services like a nail salon and a tailoring service makes the experience especially attractive for customers.

 When done right, experiential retail is a great way to engage with customers beyond simply selling them products.
 It offers brands an opportunity to find ancillary ways to support their community of customers and establish themselves as more than just a product.